Herrenvolk (The X-Files): Plot

 Meanwhile, in Canada, Smith and Mulder's car runs out of gas.
-Walking the last few miles on foot, they come across the corpse of the electrician, grossly decomposed and covered in ants.
-Jeremiah takes Mulder to a mysterious field where they find a group of identical children; the girls all resemble Samantha at the age when she was abducted.
-Jeremiah tells Mulder that the cloned children are drones, workers used to tend the fields, incapable of speaking.
-After retrieving a gasoline can, Mulder tries to take one of the female clones with him, against Jeremiah's wishes.
+Walking the last few miles on foot, they come across the body of the electrician, grossly decomposed and covered in ants.
+Smith takes Mulder to a mysterious field where they find a group of identical children; the girls all resemble Samantha at the age when she was abducted.
+Smith tells Mulder that the cloned children are drones, workers used to tend the fields, incapable of speaking.
+After retrieving a gasoline can, Mulder tries to take one of the female clones with him, against Smith's wishes.
 However, the Bounty Hunter arrives and chases them.
 As he corners them in a large bee hive, the Bounty Hunter is crushed and stung repeatedly in a trap set up by the trio.

 Scully and Pendrell report to Skinner and the Office of Professional Responsibility on the data being tracked by the Smiths, which appears to be a cataloging of human beings.
-Meanwhile, the Bounty Hunter catches up to Mulder, Smith, and the clone, plowing into their car with a van.
-After knocking Mulder unconscious, the Bounty Hunter pursues a fleeing Jeremiah.
-Mulder returns to the hospital to see his mother, resigned to the fact that he cannot save her.
+Meanwhile, the Bounty Hunter catches up to Mulder, Smith and the clone, plowing into their car with a van.
+After knocking Mulder unconscious, the Bounty Hunter pursues a fleeing Smith.
+Mulder returns to the hospital to see Teena, resigned to the fact that he cannot save her.
 The Syndicate leads X to a trap at Mulder's apartment, where he is shot by the Grey-Haired Man.
 X crawls into the apartment and writes the letters "SRSG" in his blood before dying.

 The letters lead Mulder to Marita Covarrubias (Laurie Holden), the assistant to the Special Representative of the Secretary General of the United Nations.
-Covarrubias tells Mulder that the fields in Canada have been abandoned, but shows him a picture of the drone children tending to the shrubs.
-At the hospital, the Smoking Man directs the Bounty Hunter to heal Mulder's mother, telling him that the fiercest enemy is the one with nothing to lose.
+Covarrubias tells Mulder that the fields in Canada have been abandoned but shows him a picture of the drone children tending to the shrubs.
+At the hospital, the Smoking Man directs the Bounty Hunter to heal Teena, telling him that the fiercest enemy is the one with nothing to lose.